 All programs must:

 - Follow TWU Policies and Procedures for Education Abroad [Policy 1.17]

-- Follow the Faculty-Led Programs Timeline and Deadlines for planning and executing abroad programs
+- Follow the Faculty-Led Abroad Course Timeline and Deadlines for planning

 - Comply with the American with Disabilities Act (ADA)